Farseer-NMR/test-set/README.md

 # test-set

-Dummy and controlled data sets to test Farseer-NMR functionalities.
+**Dummy** and **controlled** data sets to test Farseer-NMR functionalities.

 # How to use

-Find in this repository different peaklist dataset and different Farseer-NMR config JSON files for the different tests.
+Find in this repository different peaklist datasets and different Farseer-NMR JSON config files for the different tests.

 The `pkls_*` folders contain subfolders `0_*`, `1_*`, _etc_, that contain datasets of peaklists and config files; there is also README.md files explaining what is under test and what to expect.